crimsonpython24/macos-setup/README.md

         -p \
     build/baselines/cnssi-1253_cust.yaml
 ```
  5. Run the compliance script.
-If there is a previous profile installed, remove it in Settings after this step.
+If there is a previous profile installed, remove it in Settings before this step.
 ```zsh
 sudo zsh build/cnssi-1253_cust/cnssi-1253_cust_compliance.sh
 ```